 Overcladding Asbestos Roof

-A bar and bracket system was first fixed to the existing sheet, with mineral wool insulation inserted over the top.
+We first fixed a bar and bracket system to the existing sheet, with mineral wool insulation inserted over the top.
 The new 0.7mm plastisol-coated steel sheet was then fixed to the bar and bracket system, sandwiching the insulation in between.
-The team also applied a liquid-coating to the gutters.
+Our team also applied a liquid-coating to the gutters.

 Complying with Part L